Codesai/website/_i18n/es/_posts/2022-11-04-code-smells-taxonomies-and-catalogs-english.md

 <br>

 Some of the names in the table are different from those that usually appear in the literature.
-The changes in names were due to the introduction of more updated names, as is the case for, for instance, *Lazy Element* or *Insider Trading* which were previously called *Lazy Class* and *Inappropriate Intimacy*, respectively.
+The changes in naming were due to the introduction of more updated names, as is the case for, for instance, *Lazy Element* or *Insider Trading*  which were previously called *Lazy Class* and *Inappropriate Intimacy*, respectively.

 Several smells are new: